phatk/heapAllocator/readme.txt

 The advantage is that it is much faster than explicit.
 The disadvantage is that it could coalesce too much.

-Anecdote
-I started this within 24 hours before it is due aka Saturday 3 AM.

 Tell us about your quarter in CS107!
 -----------------------------------